HomeSpan/HomeSpan/docs/Stepper.md

 HomeSpan includes dedicated classes that provide for easy control of a stepper motor connected to an ESP32 via a stepper motor driver board.
 These classes allow one or more stepper motors to operate smoothly and asynchronously in the background while HomeSpan continues to run in the foreground.
 On devices with dual processors, stepper-motor control can be run either on the same or a different processor from HomeSpan.

 The HomeSpan class that contains all the methods to control a stepper motor is called **StepperControl**.
-However, this is a virtual class and cannot be instantiated directly.
+However, this is an abstract class and cannot be instantiated directly.
 Instead you instantiate stepper motor objects using driver-specific child-classes (derived from **StepperControl**) that contain all the logic to configure and operate a particular driver board.
 Each child class supports one or more constructors allowing you to specify which output pins on your ESP32 device will be connected to the required pins on your driver board:

 * **[Stepper_TB6612](StepperDrivers/Stepper_TB6612.md)**
   * This class is used to operate stepper motors driven by a [Toshiba TB6612](https://cdn-shop.adafruit.com/datasheets/TB6612FNG_datasheet_en_20121101.pdf) chip, either with or without the use of ESP32 PWM pins